"How do you assess a crosswind on final to know if it's safe to attempt a landing or you should just go around?" — Dennis K.

 Don’t be afraid to go around and divert if you need.
 Remember it is the pilot’s job to land safely.
 If it happens to be at the destination airport, that is a bonus.”

-Prior to landing, if you determined that the wind was right at the maximum demonstrated crosswind velocity for your airplane, would you attempt a landing?
+If you know the wind is right at the maximum demonstrated crosswind velocity for your airplane, would you attempt a landing?